4bit-minteger/Mint-ConnectUnit/README.md

 # Mint-ConnectUnit

-- A light-weight portable serverless peer-to-peer VPN for **Windows** (at least now), optimized for low-bandwidth, low-latency tasks.
+- A light-weight portable serverless peer-to-peer VPN for **Windows**, optimized for low-bandwidth, low-latency tasks.
 - Using **Wintun** TAP adapter
 - There is no central data-plane server, only optional STUN/UPnP for NAT traversal.